 Throughout their history, pocket pistols have changed yet fundamentally remained the same.
-They have been called “pocket,” “muff,” “coat,” “derringer,” “boot,” “vest,” “palm” and “subcompact” guns and have spanned a range of action types, from single- or multi-shot varieties to muzzle- and breech-loading models.
-Regardless, these guns are small, concealable and pack a punch for close-range self-defense.
+Their monikers include “pocket,” “muff,” “coat,” “derringer,” “boot,” “vest,” “palm” and “subcompact” guns.
+They have spanned a range of action types, from single- or multi-shot varieties to muzzle- and breech-loading models.
+Regardless, these guns are small, concealable, and pack a punch for close-range self-defense.
 Because of their diminutive size yet bold power, they have been in high demand by both men and women since the 18th century.

 Pocket pistol variants are too numerous to recount.
 Therefore, the following highlights only some major inventions in this evolution.
 The story of the pocket gun is one of increasing popularity, with a sizable history that eclipses its small stature.

-One of the first pocket pistols was invented in 18th century England and named after the reigning Queen Anne of Great Britain.
-This single-shot flintlock is easily recognizable because the breech and trigger plate are forged into one piece with the lock plate.
-This firearm is an early breechloader that is loaded by unscrewing the breech with a barrel key.
+First on our list is the Queen Anne, invented in 18th century England.
+The reigning Queen Anne of Great Britain was its namesake.
+The single-shot flintlock is easily recognizable.
+This is because the breech and trigger plate are forged into one piece with the lock plate.
+The Queen Anne firearm is an early breechloader that is loaded by unscrewing the breech with a barrel key.

 Despite its female namesake, both men and women used Queen Anne pistols.
 They were produced in a variety of sizes, with most being considered coat-sized.
-An even smaller variant was colloquially referred to as a “muff” pistol because it could fit within a woman’s hand-warmer.
-These guns were considered a status symbol among men and women of the English elite.
+An even smaller variant was colloquially referred to as a “muff” pistol.
+This is because it could fit within a woman’s hand warmer.
+These guns were a status symbol among men and women of the English elite.

 The primary purpose of single- and multi-shot flintlock pocket pistols was self-defense.
-Many single-shots, other than the Queen Anne, additionally were equipped with spring-operated daggers.
+Many single-shots featured spring-operated daggers.
 Multi-shots, known as “room-sweepers,” protected against several assailants.
-This collection of firearms was manufactured into the 19th century, when pocket pistol production continued an upward trend.
+Pocket pistol production was trending upwards well into the 19th century.

 Pocket Icon